British Energy Policies

 the figures are staggering, building a new solar or wind farm is now 9

+times cheaper than just running an equivalent gas power station.
 There is a thread that ties all of these stories together: the power of

 vested interests.
 Instead of reducing our energy consumption through